Press & Media

 NIS2 hits 30,000+ EU mid-market organizations that were never in scope under NIS1.
 Most have no firewall change management process documented.
 The audit-trail requirement under Article 21 is the gap that will catch them — and the one that's solvable in weeks, not years.

-— Nicholas Falshaw, Founder, FwChange
+— FwChange

 Media Contact